 I will give you some true reasons why high efficiency amplifiers are a worthwhile goal.
 No, reducing your electricity bill really isn't the driving reason, as the savings will be quite small, except perhaps for really adept ragchewers.
 The reasons are rather like these:

 - Cost: A high efficiency amplifier produces very little heat.
 That means using fewer MOSFETs, saving cost.
 Also the heatsink and fans will be much smaller, and thus less costly.
 The same goes for all power supply components.
-Unregulated power supplies can be used, further reducing cost.
+Unregulated power supplies can be used with some of these strategies, further reducing cost.
 The box will be smaller - less money spent on it.
 At the same time, the additional parts needed for the rather extensive signal processing as compared to a conventional amplifier, cost very little, because these are all small signal parts.
-The whole pack of two envelope detectors, error amplifier, limiter, integrator, and pulse width modulator, might fit easily on less than 10cm^2 of printed circuit board, and cost just 10 dollars in parts.
+In the case of the PWM amplifier, the whole pack of two envelope detectors, error amplifier, limiter, integrator, and pulse width modulator, might fit easily on less than 10cm² of printed circuit board, and cost just 10 dollars in parts.
 The power stage, too, is simpler than a class AB one, not requiring negative feedback, for example, nor gain compensation.
-The only more expensive section in the PWM amplifier, compared to a conventional one, is the bank of bandpass filters, where a conventional amplifier requires only lowpass ones.
+The only more expensive section in the PWM amplifier, compared to a conventional one, is the bank of bandpass filters, where a conventional amplifier only requires lowpass ones.

 - Stability: A switching amplifier has no issues with bias stability, because it uses no quiescent current.
 Conventional solid state amplifiers require lots of attention to this point.

-- Parallelability: Should it be necessary to use several MOSFETs to achieve the desired power, they can most likely be connected in parallel.
+- Parallelability: Should it be necessary to use several MOSFETs to achieve the desired power, in a switchmode amplifier they can most likely be connected in parallel, without taking any special measures.
 Conventional amplifiers instead typically require building several identical amplifier blocks, and join them through splitters and combiners, because otherwise it's just about impossible to get MOSFETs to properly share the load under all conditions when operating in linear mode.

 And the advantages for conventinal class AB MOSFET amplifiers?
 They have some too, of course: Every child can take a schematic from an application note, developed by someone else and time-proven, buy the parts (as long as it's a rich child!) and assemble it.
-No brain effort is needed, and the results are pretty much guaranteed, as amplifiers have been built to the same designs for well over 30 years.
+No brain effort is needed, and the results are pretty much guaranteed, as amplifiers have been built to the same designs for over 40 years.
 It's even possible to buy kits that have all the parts, buy the PCBs, anything.
-Even you can buy the complete amplifiers.
+You can even buy the complete amplifiers.
 It's easy.
 But expensive, and in my opinion, rather boring.

 Do you remember the Radio Amateur's Code?
 Part 3 of it says "The Radio Amateur is PROGRESSIVE... with knowledge abreast of science, a well-built and efficient station..."